leonard-wang-673/leonard-wang-673.github.io/_pages/about.md

 ## Greetings !
 Welcome to my personal webpage.
 I am Wang Liang, or you can call me Leonard.
-I am aspiring to be a theoretical physicist and am about to graduate from the School of Physics and Astronomy at Shanghai Jiao Tong University.
-At present, I am actively seeking more opportunities to delve deeper into theoretical physics.
+I graduated from the School of Physics and Astronomy at Shanghai Jiao Tong University and I am currently reading Physics Complex System M2 program at University Paris Saclay.
+At present, I am actively seeking more opportunities to delve deeper into theoretical physics and explore different areas.

 My keen interest in formal theory has led me to gain some study and research experiences in areas such as **<font color="#add8e6">Inflation</font>**, **<font color="#ffc0cb">Sachdev–Ye–Kitaev model</font>**, and **<font color="#90ee90">Holography</font>**.
 And this webpage mainly keeps track of my research experiences, notes, and thesis.
 Hope you enjoy it!